U.S. Air Force Research Lab Summer Faculty Fellowship Program

 • Developing more precise as well as generalizable ways to manage multi-source "big data" performance measurement and proficiency-tracking data and innovations (i.e. how best to visualize and package feedback data for after-action reviews)

-• Evaluating the training necessary for (1) human and machine environment interaction necessary to promote teaming, (2) shared proficiency and (3) overall task and mission performance effectiveness
+• Evaluating the training necessary for (1) humans and machines as teams to ensure to promote teaming and task/mission success, (2) shared proficiency among human-human and human-machine teams, and (3) overall task and mission performance effectiveness.

 SF.15.07.B0078: Auditory Perception and Speech Communication